CS-SI/Orekit/src/site/markdown/architecture/propagation.md

   step handlers at each finalized step.
 Users often use this mode with only a single call to propagation with the target propagation time representing the end final date.
-  The core business of the application is in the step handlers, and the application does not really handle time by itself, it let the propagator do it.
+  The core business of the application is in the step handlers, and the application does not really handle time by itself, it lets the propagator do it.

 * final state only: This method is used when the user wants to completely control the evolution of time.
 The application gives a target time and no step handlers at all.